lnbits/lnpos/README.md

 Configuring
 </h2>

-> Press/hold any button on the keypad during startup for TDisplay, or any top button on M5Stack during logo screen, to trigger access portal.
+> Go to `settings` to lanch USB config mode or wifi access point
-> Default password is "ToTheMoon1" (without the quotes)
+> If using access opint the device SSID default password is "ToTheMoon1"

 ### LNPoS – Online Lightning Network payments